simulkade/fvtblog/posts/2014-05-20-a-simple-finite-volume-toolbox-for-matlab.md

 If you want to jump into it, you can run the following script to solve a diffusion equation with Dirichlet boundary conditions:

+**Important Update**: this code does not work with the new version of FVTool.
+Download the old version [here](https://github.com/simulkade/FVTool/archive/v0.11.zip).

 ```matlab
 clc; clear;
 L = 50;  % domain length